imAsparky/django-tag-fields/docs/getting_started.rst

 Settings
 --------

-|

-The following Django-level settings affect the behaviour of the library.
+You can alter ``django-tag-fields`` behaviour by changing the Django-level settings below.

 .. code-block:: python